jkarlin/pause-document/README.md

 # Pausing Frames

 There are times for frames to be busy, and times when the work they're doing is wasteful.
 When they're wasteful, frames should be paused so that they don't bother the user.
-When a frame is paused, it completes its current tasks and resource loads but doesn't run any further tasks (e.g., event handlers, promises resolving, video loops) until the frame is resumed.
+When a frame is paused, it completes its current tasks and resource loads but doesn't run any further tasks (e.g., event handlers, promises resolving, video loops) until the frame is unpaused.

 Pausing may be initiated by conscientious script or by the browser in order to intervene on the user's behalf.
-If initiated by script, it can be resumed by script.
-If initiated by the browser as part of an intervention, it can only be resumed by the browser.
+If initiated by script, it can be unpaused by script.
+If initiated by the browser as part of an intervention, it can only be unpaused by the browser.

 The JavaScript API to pause a frame looks like: